EPCCed/eidf-docs/docs/services/s3/manage.md

-# Manage project's S3 object store allocation
+# Managing a project's S3 object store allocation

 Management of a project's EIDF S3 Service object store allocation and its S3 accounts and access permissions is done by project leads.